dmitry-buykin/llm-lab-katas/6-patterns.md

 **Key Considerations:**

 * **Memory Retrieval Strategy:** Storing everything is easy; *finding the right piece of memory when needed* is hard.
-This often uses vector similarity search (embed the memory entries) or even metadata filtering (like fetch all facts about X).
+This often uses semantic graph search (embed the memory entries) or even metadata filtering (like fetch all facts about X).
 The agent (or a retrieval function) should pick the most relevant facts to pull into the context, otherwise the prompt may become bloated or irrelevant info could confuse the model.
 Techniques like **recency + relevance** (e.g., always include the last couple of conversation turns, plus older facts that score highly via embedding similarity) work well.
 * **Memory Limits & Summarization:** The memory store can grow arbitrarily large.
 You can’t stuff everything back into the prompt each time.
 So implement summarization: e.g., when a conversation exceeds N turns, summarize older exchanges and store the summary, discarding the verbatim dialogue (the summary can be retrieved later if needed).
 This keeps the prompt manageable.
 The agent can also have multiple levels of memory (short-term: last few turns verbatim, long-term: summary of older stuff, and static knowledge: facts about the world or user that rarely change).
 * **Forgetting and Updating:** Sometimes the memory should be overwritten or pruned.
 For instance, if a user corrects a fact (“Actually, I moved to Toronto, not Vancouver”), the old info should be updated or marked stale in the store to avoid confusion.
 Design your memory with identifiers so you can update entries.
 Also consider a retention policy – perhaps discard memory that hasn’t been accessed in a long time or is from many sessions ago, if it’s not likely relevant anymore (unless you need permanent memory).
 * **Privacy and Security:** Storing conversation data or user info has implications.
 Ensure sensitive data is handled properly (encrypted at rest, access-controlled).
 If users request their data to be deleted, your memory store should support deletion.
 Also be mindful if multiple agents or services share a memory database – one user’s info should not leak to another’s context.
 Multi-tenant memory needs proper segmentation.